pjrt/stags/README.md

 ## Tagging source files: Downloading source files to local project

-A likely more sane strategy is to instead use sbt to copy over the source jar that the project requires, and tagging only those files.
+Another strategy is to instead use sbt to copy over the source jar that the project requires, and tagging only those files.
 For this to happen you will need a small plugin:

 ```scala
 import sbt.Keys._